CHE3SECAK3/Obsidian_Notebook/Notes/PAssive Sign Convention.md

 ## Power
 - In passive convention, the power dissipated by a circuit component would be positive ($P = IV$)
-- This means that power generation is negative
+- This means that power generation by a source is negative

 ---
 tags: #Circuits